This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Heat the oil in a 6-quart Dutch oven or stockpot over medium-low heat.
 Add the onion, celery, carrot, and salt.
 Cover and cook the vegetables to soften but not brown, 5-6 minutes.

-1 medium onion, 2 ribs celery, 2 medium carrots, 1 ½ tsp salt, 2 tbsp neutral oil
+1 medium onion, 2 ribs celery, 2 medium carrots, 1 ½ tsp kosher salt, 2 tbsp neutral oil

 • Once the vegetables are softened, remove the lid and add the garlic, jalapeño, and cumin.
 Stir until the garlic and cumin are fragrant, 1 minute.
 Add the black beans and salsa.
 Bring to a boil and reduce to a simmer.
 Simmer for 20 minutes.